publicdocs/uscode/assets/md/titles/usc48/us/usc/t48/ch18/schI/ptB/m__us_usc_t48_s1921d.md

     The Elementary and Secondary Education Act of 1965, referred to in subsec. (f)(1)(B)(iii), is [Pub.
 L. 89–10][/us/pl/89/10], Apr.
 11, 1965, [79 Stat.
 27][/us/stat/79/27], as amended.
 Part A of title I of the Act is classified generally to part A (§ 6311 et seq.) of subchapter I of chapter 70 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of Title 20][/us/usc/t20/s6301] and Tables.

-    The Workforce Investment Act of 1998, referred to in subsec. (f)(1)(B)(iii), is [Pub.
-L. 105–220][/us/pl/105/220], Aug.
-7, 1998, [112 Stat.
-936][/us/stat/112/936], as amended.
-Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-Subtitle C of title I of the Act is classified generally to subchapter III (§ 2881 et seq.) of chapter 30 of Title 29.
-Title II of the Act, known as the Adult Education and Family Literacy Act, is classified principally to subchapter I (§ 9201 et seq.) of chapter 73 of Title 20, Education.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20][/us/usc/t20/s9201] and Tables.
+    The Workforce Innovation and Opportunity Act, referred to in subsec. (f)(1)(B)(iii), is [Pub.
+L. 113–128][/us/pl/113/128], July 22, 2014, [128 Stat.
+1425][/us/stat/128/1425].
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+Subtitle C of title I of the Act is classified generally to part C (§ 3191 et seq.) of subchapter I of chapter 32 of Title 29.
+Chapter II of the Act is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29][/us/usc/t29/s3101] and Tables.

     Carl D. Perkins Career and Technical Education Act of 2006, referred to in subsec. (f)(1)(B)(iii), is [Pub.
 L. 88–210][/us/pl/88/210], Dec.
 18, 1963, [77 Stat.
 403][/us/stat/77/403], as amended generally by [Pub.
 L. 109–270, § 1(b)][/us/pl/109/270/s1/b], Aug.
 12, 2006, [120 Stat.
 683][/us/stat/120/683].
 Title I of the Act is classified generally to subchapter I (§ 2321 et seq.) of chapter 44 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2301 of Title 20][/us/usc/t20/s2301] and Tables.